 About the Author

-My parents always forced us to write letters to the relatives.
+My parents always forced us to write thank you letters to the relatives for holiday gifts.
 It was an early introduction to putting my thoughts onto paper.
 The tooth fairy always left letters under our pillows.
-That created excitement around written expression.
-I realized my father had extraordinary writing ability when I read his Dance of the Dollars- based on a beach trip we all took- Dad, Mom, and us five stair-step kids seven years old and younger.
+As kids we saw language valued through my mother’s constant crossword puzzle attention, word games played in the car, and the humongous dictionary that had its own furniture stand.
+I realized my father had extraordinary writing ability when I read his Dance of the Dollars- based on a beach trip we all took- Dad, Mom, and us five stair-step kids six years old and younger.
 The piece was only 3 typed pages, but his words, his vocabulary, his expressions transported me into a language symphony.
 My senses were kidnapped into the scene and I began floating along, losing all sense of time and space when he described seashells as “gargoyles of a thousand faces bathed, slapped, or tossed by the fickle arms of Mother Ocean.”
 Through the years I frequently extolled praises of that writing, but my praise was curiously met with stone cold silence from my mother.
 Many, many years later she informed me that this beach trip resulted in four weeks of silent treatment and almost divorce because my dad left her with five children, two of whom were still in cloth diapers and no car while he disappeared for four days on a deep sea fishing trip with buddy Fred Deluca.
 The beauty of writing is you create your own reality and can escape the current one.